-It may be embarrassing to talk about symptoms, or maybe you think it’s normal to experience severe pain or extensive bleeding.
+It may be embarrassing to talk about symptoms, or you may think it’s normal to experience severe pain or extensive bleeding.
 Tell your physician how you feel and how long you’ve been experiencing these symptoms.
-Fibroids are usually detected during a routine pelvic exam.
-Depending on their location or size, your doctor may need to use an ultrasound to successfully diagnose them.

 Know your treatment options:

 Always prepare a list of questions to ask your physician.
-Our interventional radiologists welcome questions or concerns from patients.
+Our interventional radiologists welcome questions or concerns.
 We also have a dedicated insurance department to respond to questions.
-If you’re worried about a certain aspect of treatment or have something holding you back, get those concerns addressed as soon as possible.

-Most women suffering from symptomatic fibroids feel they are not in control of their body anymore.
-Fibroids already cause immense stress on your body and mind.
-Asking questions, talking about what you’re going through, and feeling good about your treatment decision are all aspects you can control when it comes to your fibroids.
+Symptomatic fibroids can cause immense stress on your body and mind.
+Asking questions, talking about what you’re going through, and feeling good about your treatment decision can help.

-We have helped thousands of women suffering from heavy and prolonged menstrual periods and what you are experiencing is not new to us.
+We have helped thousands of women suffering from heavy and prolonged menstrual periods.
+What you are experiencing is not new to us.
 We understand that talking about your period may not be the most fun experience, but our doctors know how to help and are happy to work with you in any way that makes you feel more comfortable.

-A majority of women with symptomatic uterine fibroids think they will have to go through a hysterectomy.
-As a result, they they keep delaying treatment and suffer in pain.
-On average, women may wait one to three years before actually getting treatment for their fibroids.
-Many of our patients have shared with us that they wish they had gotten treatment sooner, so they didn’t have to suffer over so many years.
+A majority of women with symptomatic fibroids think they will have to go through a hysterectomy.
+As a result, they delay treatment and suffer in pain.
+On average, women may wait one to three years before actually getting treatment.

 Symptoms of uterine fibroids can be painful and challenging.
-We understand that if you’re dealing with symptomatic fibroids that the last thing you may want to do is do extensive research about fibroid treatments and centers.
-That’s why, we try to make your fibroid treatment experience as streamline and convenient as possible.
+We understand that when dealing with symptomatic fibroids, the last thing you want to do is do extensive research about fibroid treatments.
+That’s why at USA Fibroid Centers, we try to make your fibroid treatment experience as streamlined and convenient as possible.

 Be afraid to look at treatment options: